kevinyjiang/youtube-playlist-dl/README.md

 mkdir -p data/dataset_name
 ```

 2. Inside the subdirectory, create a text file called `playlist_urls.txt` for playlists or `video_urls.txt` for individual videos.
 Each line should contain a URL to a YouTube playlist or video, respectively.

+    __Warning:__ Be careful downloading massive playlists or long lists of videos--I haven't implemented a concurrency limit.

 3. Run the program.
 Without any flags, it will run on the `default` dataset in playlist mode.